Nallo/CarND-P4-Advanced-Lane-Lines/README.md

 The pipeline I wrote is working pretty well in the first video.
 However, it may fail to detect lane lines in case the camera images are too bright.
 A reasonable solution would be to apply the image **histogram normalization**.
 This technique will enhance the image contrast and, as a consequence, the S channel of the HLS transformation would better detect the lines.

-A second enhancement on the project would be to implement a 5th order filter on the lane lines (i.e. keeping track of the last 5 lines found and average the new lines on the 5 already discovered).

-The most triky part of the entire project, however, I think is implementing the logic to detect the lines using the sliding windows techniques.
+The most tricky part of the entire project, however, I think is implementing the logic to detect the lines using the sliding windows techniques.

 *Stefano*